MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 - If you're using OAuth, see [OAuth authentication](#oauth-authentication).
 - If you're using PATs, see [Personal access token (PAT) authentication](#personal-access-token-pat-authentication).

-#### When I select a repository during pipeline creation, I get an error "The repository <repo-name> is in use with the Azure Pipelines GitHub App in another Azure DevOps organization."
+#### When I select a repository during pipeline creation, I get an error "The repository {repo-name} is in use with the Azure Pipelines GitHub App in another Azure DevOps organization."

 This means that your repository is already associated with a pipeline in a different organization.
 CI and PR events from this repository won't work as they will be delivered to the other organization.
 Here are the steps you should take to remove the mapping to the other organization before proceeding to create a pipeline.